FStarLang/FStar/doc/book/part4/part4_pure.rst

 In a similar manner, F* allows refining computation types with specifications that describe some aspects of a program's computational behavior.
-These *effect refinements* can, in general, be defined by the user in a reasoning system of their chosing, e.g., the refinements may use separation logic, or they may count computation steps.
+These *effect refinements* can, in general, be defined by the user in a reasoning system of their choosing, e.g., the refinements may use separation logic, or they may count computation steps.

 However, F* has built-in support for refining the specification of pure programs with effect refinements that encode the standard